kostyfisik/fdtd-1d/README.md

 ## Bonus script

-You can put all the graphical results to "fig" directory, generate-report.py will list all the file in it and generate LaTeX presenation (using Beamer package).
-After that is should be easy to provide a single file report with all the figures (do not forget to provide reasonable captions to the figures)
+You can put all the graphical results to "fig" directory, generate-report.py will list all the files in it and generate LaTeX presenation (using Beamer package).
+After that it should be easy to provide a single file report with all the figures (do not forget to provide reasonable captions to the figures)